 Egg halwa aka Anday ka Halwa is a delicious dessert that’s made with eggs, milk, and bread.
-It’s an easy recipe that comes together fast, and is an absolute favourite in our home.
+It’s an easy recipe that comes together fast and is an absolute favorite in our home.

 If you’re ready to run away from my blog forever, please don’t.
 I promise this is a good recipe.
 Once you make it, you can thank me with a million dollars.
 Haha.